 While many dishes freeze beautifully, others don’t fare as well.
 Fried foods will turn soggy if you freeze and thaw them.
 Mayo-based and dairy-based dishes can often get a little funky in their consistency.
-And you should avoid freezing fruits and vegetables that are high in water content like cucumbers, tomatoes, or watermelon as they will not thaw well on their own but will work perfectly in a soup or in a smoothie!
+If you freeze fruits and vegetables that are high in water content, like cucumbers, tomatoes, or watermelon, they will not thaw well on their own but will work perfectly in soup or a smoothie.

 How do you freeze and reheat meals?

 Freezing the meals themselves is pretty easy (as you may imagine).
-Pro tip: always let your cooked foods cool down before you pack and throw it in the freezer.
+Pro tip: always let your cooked foods cool down before you put them in the freezer.

 How you decide to freeze your meals will be based on how you think you'll be eating them — if you want to heat up a big batch of something in your Instant Pot for a family dinner, freezing it all together in one container will be easiest.

-If you are generally eating for one, parse out your meal in individual servings for easy reheating.
-The Stasher sandwich bag is great for this, because let's face it — it’s pretty hard to cut a serving of an already-frozen lasagna.
-Trust me, I've done the legwork.
+If you're generally eating for one, parse out your meal in individual servings for easy reheating.
+A Stasher Sandwich Bag or 2-Cup Bowl is great for this because, let's face it, it’s pretty hard to cut a serving of an already-frozen lasagna.
+(Trust us, we've done the legwork.)

 Raw meat should be carefully thawed in cold water before cooking.
-And as a rule of thumb, never thaw something and reheat it.
+And as a rule of thumb, never thaw something and refreeze it.
 That can lead to health concerns.

 What are the best ways to store freezer meals?

-You can freeze dishes like lasagna whole in a glass container, or portion them out into single servings and put them in Stasher bags.
-Frozen components can also go in Stasher bags — the Half-Gallon Stasher and Stand-Up Stasher will be your freezer’s BFF, or the Sandwich Stasher for something smaller like an individual serving of soup or frozen beans.
+You can freeze dishes like lasagna whole in a glass container, or portion them out into single servings and put them in Stasher bowls and bags.
+Frozen components can also be frozen in a Stasher — the Half-Gallon Stasher and Stand-Up Stasher will be your freezer’s BFF, or the Sandwich Stasher for something smaller like an individual serving of soup or frozen beans.

 It’s important to label the dish with what it is and the date so you have a sense of what’s your in freezer and how long it’s good for.
-Fun fact: you can use a dry-erase marker on Stasher bags to label them!
+Fun fact: you can write on Stasher bags with a chalk marker to label them!

 How long do freezer meals last?

 This answer has a lot to do with what you're freezing.
 But don’t worry, most frozen foods won't spoil but you do risk freezer burn if left in the ice box for too long.
 As a rule of thumb, most food remains in tip top shape in the freezer for 3 - 6 months.
 Many can last longer, like fruits and veggies.
-I found this chart to be helpful in breaking down different food items and how long they can be stored for.
+This chart helps break down storage times for different food items.
 Happy freezing!

 Want to join the #StasherSquad?
-Follow us on Instagram and show us how you're using your Stasher bags to help reduce single-plastic use!
+Follow @stasherbag on Instagram and show us how you're using your Stasher bags to help reduce single-plastic use!